ryanlayerlab/TEPEAK/README.md

 ### Data Requirements

 For SRA and BAM list options, TEPEAK requires a txt file input where each line is a unique sample identifier.
 This unique sample needs to be attached to a BAM and BAI in the working directory if using the BAM list option.
-TEPEAK also requires an indexed reference fasta file and optional GTF file in the same directory.
+TEPEAK also requires an indexed reference fasta file and an optional GTF file in the same directory.
 ```
 horse_samples.csv
   SAMPLE1